 Capital Assets.
-The Agency's investment in capital assets for its governmental activities as of June 30, 2013, amounts to \$43,783,462 (net of accumulated depreciation).
-This investment in capital assets includes land, land improvements, buildings, building improvements and equipment.
-The total decrease of \$15,863,103 in capital assets for the current fiscal year was approximately 27 percent and was from depreciation expense of \$613,694 and the sale of the 5th Street School assets with a net book value of \$15,249,409.
+The Agency's investment in capital assets for its governmental activities as of June 30, 2014, amounts to \$43,173,271 (net of accumulated depreciation).
+This investment in capital assets includes land, land improvements, buildings, and building improvements.
+The total decrease of \$610,191 in capital assets for the current fiscal year was approximately 1.4 percent and was from depreciation expense.
 A summary of the Agency's capital assets follows: